Dr David Burgess

 Catherine graduated from the School of Veterinary Science at the University of Queensland with first-class honours in 2009, and completed a small animal rotating internship in Brisbane the year after graduation.
 She then worked in small animal emergency and general practice in Brisbane until 2012 when she moved to Sydney to commence her veterinary oncology residency training at the Animal Referral Hospital.

 Catherine has received extensive training from four board-certified oncologists, and has also undertaken training overseas at Colorado State University Flint Animal Cancer Center, and Missouri University Veterinary Health Center Oncology Service.
-Catherine completed her three-year oncology residency training program in 2015, and in 2016, she joins Queensland Veterinary Specialists as our oncology consultant.
+Catherine completed her three-year oncology residency training program in 2015, and in 2016, she joined the team at Queensland Veterinary Specialists.

 Catherine treats all types of cancer in pets.
 Her top priority is patient care and supporting families of pets that have cancer.
 She also has a strong interest in findings ways to improve remission and survival for pets with cancer while striving to maintain an excellent quality of life for each pet she treats.